-FRENCH: 201W, French Composition; 204, French for Business; 209, Contemporary France; 210, French Cinema; 211, Text and Contexts: Middle Ages to the Enlightenment; 212, Texts and Contests: Revolution to the Present; 214, Advanced Conversational French; 215, La Provence; 216, Cultural Study Tour; 218, The Contemporary Press and Media; 220, Texts and Contexts: Middle Ages to the Enlightenment; 224, Art and Literature in the Nineteenth Century; 225, Art and Literature in the Twentieth Century; 226, Advanced French Grammar; 232, The Querilies des femmes; 234, Medieval French Literature; 237, The Early Modern Novel; 238, The Twentieth-Century Novel; 240, From Carnival to “Carnivalesque”; 251, Provence the French Novel; 252, Literature and Law; 253, Literature of the Fantastic; 255, French Feminist Thought: Literary and Critical; 256, French Intellectual History; 260, Enlightenment; 261, Age of Louis XIV; 265, From Romanticism to Symbolism; 267, Twentieth-Century French Literature; 271, French and Italian Avant-garde; 272, Adultery and Transgressions in Literature; 294a Special Topics in French Literature (with appropriate topic); 295ab, Special Topics in French Language and Civilization (with appropriate topic).
+FRENCH: 201W, French Composition and Grammar; 204, French for Business; 209, Contemporary France; 210, French and Francophone Cinema; 211, Text and Contexts: Middle Ages to the Enlightenment; 212, Texts and Contests: Revolution to the Present; 214, Advanced Conversational French; 215, La Provence; 216, Cultural Study Tour; 218, The Contemporary Press and Media; 224, Art and Literature in the Nineteenth Century; 225, Art and Literature of the Twentieth Century; 226, Advanced French Grammar; 232, The Querelles des femmes; 234, Medieval French Literature; 237, The Early Modern Novel; 238, The Twentieth-Century Novel; 240, From Carnival to “Carnivalesque”; 241, Emile Zola: From Naturalist Novels to Social Activism; 251, Provence the French Novel; 252, Literature and Law; 253, Literature of the Fantastic; 255, French Feminist Thought: Literary and Critical; 256, French Intellectual History; 260, Enlightenment and Revolution; 261, Age of Louis XIV; 265, From Romanticism to Symbolism; 267, Twentieth-Century French Literature; 271, French and Italian Avant-garde; 272, Adultery and Transgressions in Literature; 294a Special Topics in French Literature (with appropriate topic); 295ab, Special Topics in French Language and Civilization (with appropriate topic).

-GERMAN: 115F, First-Year Writing Seminar; 182, War on Screen; 201, Introduction to German Studies; 213-214, Intermediate German Conversation and Composition; 216, Business German; 221, German Culture and Literature; 222, German Culture and Literature; 223, From Language to Literature; 235, German Romanticism; 237, Women and Modernity; 238, Interconnections between Science and Humanities: Goethe; 241, The Racial Imagination; 242, German Mystery Novels: From Romanticism to Kafka; 243, The Aesthetics fo Violence: Terror, Crime and Dread in German Literature; 244, German Fairy Tales; 245, Love and Friendship; 246, German Masterpieces in English Translation; 248, German Lyric Poetry-Form and Function; 262, German Literature of the Middle Ages; 263, The Age of Goethe; 264, Pleasures and Perils in Nineteenth-Century Theatre; 265, Revolutionizing Twentieth-Century Theatre; 266, Nineteenth-Century Prose; 267, The German Novel from Kafka to Grass; 269, Writing under Censorship; 270, German Cinema; 271, Women at the Margins: German-Jewish Women Writers; 273, Nazi Cinema: The Manipulation of Mass Culture; 274, Who Am I?
-German Autobiographies; 275, Art and Rebellion: Literary Experiment in the 1960s and 1970s; 276, Tales of Travel in Modern German Culture; 278, Dreams in Literature; 280, Murder and Mayhem: Der Sturm und Drang; 294a–294b, Special Topics.
+GERMAN: 115F, First-Year Writing Seminar; 172, Borders and Crossings: German Literature and Culture from Romanticism to the Present; 182, War on Screen; 201W, Introduction to German Studies; 213, Conversation and Composition: Current Events; 214, Conversation and Composition: Contemporary Culture; 216, Business German; 221, German Culture and Literature; 222, German Culture and Literature; 223, From Language to Literature; 235, German Romanticism; 237, Women and Modernity; 238, Interconnections of Arts and Science: Goethe and the Natural World; 241, The Racial Imagination; 242, German Mystery Novels: From Romanticism to Kafka; 243, The Aesthetics of Violence: Terror, Crime and Dread in German Literature; 244, German Fairy Tales from Brothers Grimm to Walt Disney; 245, Love and Friendship; 246, German Masterpieces in English Translation; 246, German Masterpieces in English Translation; 248, German Lyric Poetry--Form and Function; 262, German Literature of the Middle Ages; 263, The Age of Goethe--Weimar 1775 to 1805; 264, Pleasures and Perils in Nineteenth-Century Theatre; 265, Revolutionizing Twentieth-Century Theatre; 266, Nineteenth-Century Prose; 267, The German Novel from Kafka to Grass; 269, Writing under Censorship; 270, German Cinema: Vampires, Victims, and Vamps; 271, Women at the Margins: German-Jewish Women Writers; 273, Nazi Cinema: The Manipulation of Mass Culture; 274, Who Am I?
+German Autobiographies; 275, Art and Rebellion: Literary Experience in the 1960s and 1970s; 276, Tales of Travel in Modern German Culture; 278, Dreams in Literature; 280, Murder and Mayhem: The Sturm und Drang.

-ITALIAN: 200 Italian Journeys; 201W, Grammar and Composition; 214, Spoken Italian; 220, Introduction to Italian Literature; 230, Italian Civilization; 231, Readings from Dante’s Divine Comedy; 232, Literature of the Middle Ages to the Renaissance; 233, Baroque, Illuminismo, and Romanticism in Italy; 235, Twentieth-Century Literature: Beauty and Chaos; 238, City Fictions; 239, Topics in Contemporary Italian Civilization; 240, Modern Italian Cinema; 241, Contemporary Italian Cinema; 242, Contemporary Italian Society and Culture; 250, Famous Women by Boccaccio; 289, Independent Study (with appropriate topic); 294a, Special Topics in Italian Literature (with appropriate topic).
+ITALIAN: 200 Italian Journeys; 201W, Grammar and Composition; 214, Conversation; 220, Introduction to Italian Literature; 230, Italian Civilization; 231, Dante’s Divine Comedy; 232, Literature of the Middle Ages to the Renaissance; 233, Baroque, Illuminismo, and Romanticism in Italy; 235, Twentieth-Century Literature: Beauty and Chaos; 238, City Fictions; 239, Topics in Contemporary Italian Civilization; 240, Classic Italian Cinema; 241, Contemporary Italian Cinema; 242, Contemporary Italian Society and Culture; 250, Famous Women by Boccaccio; 289, Independent Study (with appropriate topic); 294a, Special Topics in Italian Literature (with appropriate topic).

-JEWISH STUDIES: 123, Jews in the Medieval World; 124, Perspectives in Modern Jewish History; 135W, Introduction to Hebrew Literature; 156, The Holocaust; 158, The Jewish Diaspora; 182, Creative Writing and Jewish Authors; 235W, Hebrew Literature in Translation, 244, Freud and Jewish Identity; 246, Berlin and Jewish Modernity; 248W, Jewish Story Telling; 253W, Witnesses Who Were Not there: Literature of the Children of Holocaust Survivors, 254, Jewish Literary Centers.
+JEWISH STUDIES: 135W, Introduction to Hebrew Literature; 158, The Jewish Diaspora; 182, Creative Writing and Jewish Authors; 235W, Hebrew Literature in Translation, 244, Freud and Jewish Identity; 246, Berlin and Jewish Modernity; 248, Jewish Story Telling; 248W, Jewish Story Telling; 253W, Witnesses Who Were Not there: Literature of the Children of Holocaust Survivors, 254, Jewish Literary Centers.

 MUSIC LITERATURE: 121W, Music and Western Culture; 144, The Symphony; 145, Survey of Choral Music; 221A, Opera in the 17th and 18th Centuries; 221B, Opera in the 19th Century; 222, Mahler Symphonies: Songs of Irony; 223, Music in the Age of Beethoven and Schubert; 224, Haydn and Mozart; 225, Brahms and the Anxiety of Influence; 227, Music in the Age of Revolution, 1789-1848; 228 J.S.
 Bach: Learned Musician and Virtual Traveler; 229, Robert Schumann and the Romantic Sensibility; 294, Selected Topics in Music History (with appropriate topic).

-PORTUGUESE: 200, Intermediate Portuguese; 201, Portuguese Composition; 202, Portuguese Conversation; 294, Special Topics in Portuguese Language, Literature, and Civilization (with appropriate topic).
+PORTUGUESE: 200, Intermediate Portuguese; 201, Portuguese Composition and Conversation; 294, Special Topics in Portuguese Language, Literature, and Civilization (with appropriate topic).

 RELIGIOUS STUDIES: 115F, First-Year Writing Seminar (with appropriate topic); 140, Great Books of Literature and Religion; 202, Natural Science and the Religious Life; 220W, Constructions of Jewish Identity in the Modern World; 229, The Holocaust, Its Meaning and Implications; 240, The Nature of Evil.

-RUSSIAN: 171, A Tale of Three Cities: Kiev, Moscow, and St. Petersburg; 172, Dreams, Visions, and Nightmares; 183, Russian Fairy Tales; 190, Russian and Soviet Short Story; 221–222, Survey of Russian Literature in English Translation; 223–224, Composition and Conversation; 231, Jews in Russian Culture; 232, Evil Empire: Stalin’s Russia; 233, Crime and Punishment; 234, The Russian Cinema; 238, Dostoevsky's Major Novels: Philosophy and Aesthetics; 240, Terrors and Terrorists: Russian Literature of the Irrational and the Absurd; 250, Socio-Political and Cultural Developments in Post-Soviet Regions; 294, Selected Topics (with appropriate topic).
+RUSSIAN: 171, A Tale of Three Cities; 172, Russian Culture in the Twentieth Century; 183, Russian Fairy Tales; 190, Russian and Soviet Short Story; 221, Survey of Russian Literature in English Translation; 222, Survey of Russian Literature in English Translation; 223, Composition and Conversation; 224, Composition and Conversation; 231, Jews in Russian Culture: Survival and Identity; 232, Evil Empire: Stalin’s Russia; 233, Crime and Punishment; 234, The Russian Cinema; 238, Dostoevsky's Major Novels: Philosophy and Aesthetics; 240, Terrors and Terrorists: Russian Literature of the Irrational and the Absurd; 250, Socio-Political and Cultural Developments in Post-Soviet Regions; 294, Selected Topics (with appropriate topic).

-SPANISH: 201W, Intermediate Spanish Writing; 202, Spanish for Oral Communication through Cultural Topics; 206, Spanish for Business and Economics; 207, Advanced Conversation; 208, Advanced Conversation through Cultural Issues in Film; 220, The Languages of Spain; 221, Spanish Civilization; 226, Film and Recent Cultural Trends in Spain; 231, The Origins of Spanish Culture; 232, Literature of the Spanish Golden Age; 233, Modern Spanish Literature; 234, Contemporary Spanish Literature; 239, Development of the Novel; 246, Don Quixote; 251, Development of Drama; 256, Love and Honor in Medieval and Golden Age Literature; 258, Spanish Realism; 260, Development of the Short Story; 281, The Theory and Practice of Drama; 289, Independent Study (with appropriate topic); 292, Images of the Feminine in Spanish Cinema; 294, Special Topic: (with appropriate topic).
+SPANISH: 201W, Intermediate Spanish Writing; 202, Spanish for Oral Communication through Cultural Topics; 208, The Way of Saint James; 206, Spanish for Business and Economics; 207, Advanced Conversation; 208, Advanced Conversation through Cultural Issues in Film; 220, The Languages of Spain; 221, Spanish Civilization; 226, Film and Recent Cultural Trends in Spain; 231, The Origins of Spanish Literature; 232, Literature of the Spanish Golden Age; 233, Spanish Literature from the Enlightenment to 1900; 234, Spanish Literature from 1900 to the Present; 239, Development of the Novel; 246, Don Quixote; 251, Development of Drama; 256, Love and Honor in Medieval and Golden Age Literature; 258, Spanish Realism; 260, Development of the Short Story; 281, The Theory and Practice of Drama; 289, Independent Study (with appropriate topic); 292, Images of the Feminine in Spanish Cinema; 294, Special Topic: (with appropriate topic).